Qihoo360/Atlas/README.md

-We have build another interesting proect [pika](https://github.com/Qihoo360/pika).
+We have build another interesting project [pika](https://github.com/Qihoo360/pika).
 Pika is a nosql compatible with redis protocol with huge storage space.
 You can have a try.

 ###1.Brief introduction